mulvaney08/Slack_Bots/README.md

 # Slack_Bots
-An array of simple Slack bots (messaging) built in different technologies
+An array of simple slack bots implemented using different technologies